 Having three winners of a significant amount may incentivize donors to give more since they would have a greater chance to win a prize.

 50/50 raffles are popular charity and nonprofit fundraisers.
 They offer great benefits for nonprofits and charitable organizations:

 - Great ROI (Return on Investment) – For the time and money invested, it’s hard to find a better return.
 Raffles are a low-impact fundraiser, particularly when run completely online.

 - The 50-50 raffle won’t interfere with your other fundraisers and can be promoted during or in conjunction with any fundraising campaign.

-- 50/50 online raffles are perfect for no contact and virtual fundraising during COVID.
+- 50/50 online raffles are perfect for no-contact and virtual fundraising during COVID.

-Taking Your 50/50 Charity Raffle Online
+Reasons to Take Your 50/50 Charity Raffle Online

 Taking your 50/50 fundraiser online takes the game to a whole new level.
 Your organization will have a customized URL and website for selling 50/50 raffle tickets.
 No need for printing or processing raffle tickets, as our system can randomly draw your raffle winners.
-Of course, you can always print the entires to do a live drawing in person or via live-streamed video right on your raffle fundraising website.
+Of course, you can always print the entries to do a live drawing in person or via live-streamed video on your raffle fundraising website.

 You Can Charge More Online

 While you can certainly run a 50/50 fundraiser with $1 tickets at a school sporting event, how much will you realistically raise doing this?
-Maybe a couple of hundred dollars, if your organization has some good sellers.
+Maybe a couple of hundred dollars if your organization has some good sellers.
 However, taking your 50/50 fundraiser online allows you to raise way more.